 - Blazer.
 A blazer can be worn for work, out to dinner, or to a school meeting.
 They’re incredibly versatile and will pull together any outfit.

 - Black Dress.
 Black dresses hardly need explaining.
 Dressed up or down, an L.B.D. is appropriate for pretty much any occasion.
-I believe every woman should have one they immediately feel like a million bucks in.
+I believe every woman should have one that they immediately feel like a million bucks in.

 - A Designer Bag.
 It’s a simple truth that a designer bag will immediately upgrade the simplest of outfits.
 Every closet should have a well-structured neutral-colored bag.
 What price point you’re willing to pay is up to you.
 But this is another item that can be bought pre-loved for a big discount.
 Fashionfile is a trusted site for buying authentic preowned designer accessories.

 - Black and Nude Pumps.
-If you only want two pairs of heels, own a pair in each of these colors and you’ll always be good.
+If you only want two pairs of heels, own a pair in each of these colors, and you’ll always be good.
 Either color can always be worn with any outfit choice.

 - Jewelry whether you buy costume jewelry or invest in high-end pieces, everyone should have a few rings, bracelets, earrings, and necklaces appropriate for various occasions.

-And lastly something I want you to always know.
+And lastly, something I want you always to know.
 I’d never share anything with you that I don’t already own or would be unwilling to spend my own money on.
 And you can follow me on Instagram to see more style posts!